vrushalird/LMS-Library-Management-System/README.md

     - A `DigitalBook` class can inherit from the `Book` class to add properties like `fileSize` or `format`.

 ### 4. Polymorphism
-- Polymorphism is demonstrated through method overriding
+- Polymorphism is demonstrated through method overriding.
   - A method `BorrowBook()` is overridden in derived class `Premium Member` to borrow a book upto higher limits than a normal `Member` class.
 - It can be demonstrated though method overloading as well.
 For example:
   - Methods like `DisplayBookDetails()` are overloaded in `Book` class to display specific details of books.